 Gravel shed foundations are one of the most straightforward, economical, and durable types of shed foundations out there.
 In addition, they’re also one of the simplest to install on your own.

 So, whether you’re a seasoned DIYer or just a homeowner looking to prep the site for your new shed, this guide should give you all the info you need to get the job done.
-Plus, we’ll throw in some tips and tricks we’ve learned ourselves over the years as professional gravel shed foundation installers.
+Plus, we’ll throw in some tips and tricks we’ve learned during our years as professional shed foundation installers.

 Why Install A Gravel Shed Foundation?